-New Student - Grades K to 12 Registration InformationYour child must be five (5) years old on or before September 1, 2019 to be eligible for Kindergarten.
-No exceptions!If you have a child(ren) already enrolled in Upper Moreland School District, they will automatically be enrolled into their next grade - this registration is for students who are new to the district.* Important Note* Grades 1-12 Students not fully registered after August 28, 2019, will not be enrolled in time to start school on September 3, 2019.
+New Student - Grades K to 12 Registration InformationIs your child going to be a Kindergarten Student for the 20-21 School Year?If you answer yes to this question,See below for registration information for the 19-20 school year.Your child must be five (5) years old on or before September 1, 2019 to be eligible for Kindergarten.
+No exceptions!If you have a child(ren) already enrolled in Upper Moreland School District, they will automatically be enrolled into their next grade - this registration is for students who are new to the district.

 Upper Moreland Township School District Enrollment Requirements:Please read entire page.

 You will need to provide (3) Proof of Residency Documents to as your Proof of Residency in Upper Moreland Township:1.
 One (1) Proof of Residence document must be one of the following:

 ~ Property Deed, Mortgage Statement or current lease* agreement.

 * Your lease must be current and all occupants must be named on the lease.
 If you have a month to month lease, and/or your children are not listed, ask your landlord for a lease addendum naming the occupants and stating that you are still currently living at the address.2.
 In addition you must present TWO (2) other documents of the following: current Utility Bill, Internal Revenue Statement, current Bank Statement, a pay statement (stub) or current Insurance documents bearing the address on the Property Deed, Mortgage Statement or current Lease.If you are living with another family in Upper Moreland School District you will need take the following steps, in red.If this does not apply to you, advance to number 3 on the required documents.